wderocco8/ZipSurf/README.md

 Firebase Authentication:

-TinyURL API:

 Firebase Cloud Firestore storage:

-Google Docs API:

 Styling:

-*
+## External APIs Used
+The following external APIs were integrated into this project to enhance its functionality:

+### TinyURL API:
+### Google Docs API:

 ## How to Run Locally
 1. git clone https://github.com/wderocco8/ZipSurf.git